maciejg-git/alpine-remote-component-plugin/README.md

 ### Events

-The plugin dispatches three types of events to notify the page about current state of the component.
-These include:
+The plugin dispatches following events to notify the page about current state of the component:

 - `rc-initialized` - dispatched after directive is loaded and configured.
 Event detail:
     - `config` object